techtanic/Discounted-Udemy-Course-Enroller/README.md

 - Many more features

 ## ***Usage***
 `py udemy.py`

 		OR

 `python udemy.py`

 		OR

 `python3 udemy.py`

 ## I am not responsible.
 ![](https://cdn.discordapp.com/attachments/749247352073617518/785906195767754753/unknown.png)

-# Note:
+### Note:
-This script was originally made by https://github.com/AmmeySaini/Udemy-Paid-Courses-Grabber since there aren't any updates I decided to takeover.
+This script was originally made by Ammey Saini, since he is not approving PRs, I decided to takeover.
-And modify it for users who don't know python